Travel details

 Erta Ale

-This place, whose name means "smoking mountain," is known for its uniquely continuously erupting lava and is an ideal site for geology, particularly the study of volcanic activity.
+This place, whose name means "the smoking mountain," is known for its uniquely erupting lava and is an excellent site for geological, especially volcanic, studies.

-Erta Ale is one of Ethiopia's most adventurous and challenging natural attractions and an active volcano worth visiting.
-The temperature of this volcano exceeds 1,000 degrees Celsius, and the impression it leaves will be an experience you will never forget.
+Erta Ale is one of Ethiopia's most adventurous and challenging natural attractions and is a worthwhile active volcano to visit.
+The temperature of this volcano exceeds 1,000°C, and the impression will be an unforgettable experience.

 Features of Erta Ale

-Erta Ale is a shield volcano with a base 30 km in diameter and a 1 square km caldera at its summit.
+Erta Ale is a shield volcano with a 30 km diameter base and a 1 km² caldera at the summit.

-New Erta Ale is part of a volcanic range and is one of the most captivating and physically challenging natural sites in all of Ethiopia.
+New Erta Ale is part of a volcanic mountain range and is one of the most captivating and physically demanding natural attractions in all of Ethiopia.

 -

-Enjoy outdoor camping while experiencing the power of an active volcano and the great outdoors.
+Experience the power of an active volcano and the great outdoors while enjoying outdoor camping.

 -